About the University of Maryland

 Situated in the heart of downtown Baltimore, the University is among the nation’s leaders in education, research, public service, and patient care.
 As the founding campus of the University System of Maryland, the University of Maryland, Baltimore has celebrated more than 200 years of excellence.

 Its graduate and professional schools educate the majority of the state’s health care and human service providers and train them to be leaders in the community.
-The Dental School and the schools of law, medicine, nursing, pharmacy, and social work are ranked among the nation’s best institutions.
+The schools of law, medicine, nursing, pharmacy, dentistry and social work are ranked among the nation’s best institutions.

 The University’s recent growth has been dramatic, with new facilities that add to its stature as a Baltimore landmark and help attract the nation’s top educators, researchers, and students.
-The Dental School, which ranks eighth among the nation’s public dental schools in funding from the National Institutes of Health, opened a $153 million, 375,000-squarefoot building in 2006 that features technological advances such as electronic patient records, digital imaging, and online curricula.
+The Dental School, opened a $153 million, 375,000-squarefoot building in 2006 that features technological advances such as electronic patient records, digital imaging, and online curricula.
 A $67 million, seven-story, 112,565-square-foot addition to Pharmacy Hall opened in October 2010.